What Can You Do With a Master's in Biomedical Science?

 Persistence is a valuable biomedical science skill because research takes time and is full of unknowns.
 Experiments rarely succeed on the first attempt, and problem-solving skills will help researchers evaluate what may have gone wrong and what new steps or methods they should try next.
 Experiments also have to continue in the face of disappointing factors such as failing equipment, limited funding, and missed deadlines.

-In addition, persistence matters when an experiment has concluded, and research has been published.
+Persistence also matters when an experiment has concluded, and research has been published.
 The scientific method emphasizes scrutiny from one’s peers, so researchers must be prepared to answer tough questions about their work.
 A willingness to stand firm in the face of criticism is a valuable skill for biomedical scientists.

 Most of the skills discussed above transfer to a variety of roles in the field of biomedical science.
 However, certain jobs tend to emphasize or prioritize certain skills based on specific responsibilities or job requirements.
 Here’s a brief look at how job-specific skills can vary based on a range of biomedical science careers.

 The Master of Science in Biomedical Science program at Northeastern University is designed to help those either entering or currently employed in biomedical science to develop the interdisciplinary skills necessary for a career in science or medicine.
-The program integrates study across key focal points of modern biomedicine such as human physiology and pathophysiology, pharmacology, biochemistry, and cell biology.
+The program integrates study across key focal points of modern biomedicine, such as human physiology and pathophysiology, pharmacology, biochemistry, and cell biology.

 Learn More: What Can You Do With a Master’s in Biomedical Science?